 - Distributing the assets and paying the bills can be complicated and can result in mistrust and disputes among beneficiaries.
 It may be wise to hire an attorney to navigate the process and distribute assets.

 - Contact a CPA.
 If your loved one had a CPA reach out to that person, otherwise you will need to hire one.
 The estate may need to file a tax return and a final tax return and any time you deal with the IRS you want to make sure things are done properly.

 - Open probate if necessary.
-If your loved one had a revocable living trust that was properly funded most assets can be administered pursuant to the language of the trust.
-If there are other assets that cannot be administered to the trust you will need to file probate to ensure that the debts and liabilities are paid and remaining property is transferred to the beneficiaries.
+If your loved one had a revocable living trust that was properly funded most assets can be administered according to the language of the trust.
+If other assets cannot be administered to the trust you will need to file probate to ensure that the debts and liabilities are paid and the remaining property is transferred to the beneficiaries.

 - If there are valuables consider hiring an appraiser.
 This can help if there are tax questions and will avoid disputes over valuation among beneficiaries.

 - Cancel cell phones, cable TV, Internet service, car insurance, etc.

 - Notify Social Security, any life insurance companies, banks, financial institutions, financial advisors, stockbrokers, credit agencies, DMV, banks issuing credit cards

 - Delete or memorialize social media accounts.
 You can contact some social media companies such as Facebook to maintain the posts and pictures associated with your loved one’s account as a memorial.
 You will need to provide copies of your ID as well as the death certificate.

 - To prevent identity theft you should also close down the decedent’s email account.
 If the funeral plan did not provide the login information you may need to provide a copy of the death certificate to cancel the account along with your ID.